zephyrchien/midori/README.md

 - ipv4_and_ipv6

 ### Endpoint(s)
-Each endpoint contains an associated pair of `listen` and `remote`.
+Each endpoint contains an associated pair of `listen` and `remote`:
 ```bash
 {
     "listen": "",